sgupta180496/Azure-Bing-Autosuggest-API/README.md

 A live API, which can accept a POST request and runs the submitted content through the Azure Bing Autosuggest API before sending back the response.

 ### API: bingautosuggest.tk:8080/suggestions
+User needs to enter the "query" (keywords) and "mkt" (optional) to be searched in the body while using postman as shown in the examples below.

 ## Post: /suggestions
 ```javascript